EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 This profile is intended for emulator frontends such as ES-DE and Pegasus.
 This profile will **not** be applied automaticallly.
 To apply it manually, click the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Steam Deck Radial Menus`.
 All emulators installed and configured by EmuDeck are included in this profile.

+You may also use this profile with any ROM shortcut or emulator shortcut added through Steam ROM Manager.
+This profile will appear in the drop-down list of your profiles for any of your shortcuts added to Steam.

 Use the left trackpad to pull up the menu and **short-press** an icon to switch into the respective profile.
 The buttons on the various touch and radial menus use a **short-press** to activate the respective hotkey.

 A bonus feature of this profile is allowing you to map per game profiles in emulator frontends such as ES-DE and Pegasus.